ASTM A500 Steel Pipe

 Conclusion

-IBC Metal Group offers both pipe and tube in grades B and C, including coated & uncoated pipe, welded/galvanized pipe, square structural tube, rectangular structural tube, and round structural tube.
-This tubing produced in both welded and seamless sizes with a periphery of 88 in.
-[2235 mm] or less, and a specified wall thickness of 0.875 in.
+Among the products offered by IBC Metal Group are coated and uncoated pipes, welded and galvanized pipes, square structural tubes, rectangular structural tubes, and round structural tubes in grades B and C. We offer both welded and seamless versions of this tubing with a periphery of 88 in.
+[2235 mm] or less, and a wall thickness of 0.875 in.
 [22 mm] or less.
-Grade D requires heat treatment.
-For more information, please contact with us.
+Grade D tubing requires heat treatment.
+For more information, please call us.

 Contact with us!